JetBrains-Research/Lupa/kotlin-analysis-plugin/README.md

 gradle :kotlin-analysis-plugin:cli -Prunner="kotlin-object-analysis" -Pinput="path/to/dir/with/projects" -Poutput="path/to/dir/with/results"
 ```

-Note: for `python-call-expressions-analysis` the 'python-cli' task must be executed, and the additional parameter `-Pvenv` may be passed.
+**Note**: for `python-call-expressions-analysis` the 'python-cli' task must be executed, and the additional parameter `-Pvenv` may be passed.
 Details on running `python-call-expressions-analysis` are given [here](../python-analysis-call-expressions).